Operation

 Timeout policy depends on the expected response time for your use-case, for example when using "trace" methods on EVM chains, providers might take up to 10 seconds to respond.
 Therefore a low timeout might ultimately always fail.
 If you are not using heavy methods such as trace or large getLogs, you can use 3s as a default timeout.

 Hedge policy is highly-recommended if you prefer "fast response as soon as possible".
 For example setting 500ms as "delay" will make sure if upstream A did not respond under 500 milliseconds, simultaneously another request to upstream B will be fired, and eRPC will respond back as soon as any of them comes back with result faster.
-Note that since more requests are sent it might incur higher costs to achieve the "fast response" goal.
+Note: since more requests are sent, it might incur higher costs to achieve the "fast response" goal.

 Caching database